IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI

-For each design property, users can create an \textit{Exploration Block} to express their exploratory intent by entering a short keyword and adjusting a typicality slider (DG 1) (Figure~\ref{fig:feature1}).
-The keyword defines the direction of exploration (e.g., `Street musician'), and the typicality level (1 to 5) controls the range of the exploration.
-A lower typicality level (closer to 1) generates more aligned and conventional results, whereas a higher level (closer to 5) produces more divergent and unconventional outputs.
-This allows users to flexibly control the breadth of their exploration depending on their current needs.
+For each design property, users create an \textit{Exploration Block} by entering a keyword and adjusting a typicality slider.
+The keyword sets the initial direction of exploration (e.g., `Street musician'), and the typicality level (1-5) controls the exploration breadth: lower typicality levels generate more aligned and conventional results, while higher levels produce more divergent outputs.

-Based on the user's inputs, the system generates four design suggestions, presented as either text or images, depending on the type of the selected property.
-Technical details for generating these suggestions are presented in Section~\ref{sec:tech1}.
-Users can iteratively refine these suggestions by deleting or requesting similar or distant suggestions.
-The generated images corresponding to each suggestion are then displayed in \textit{Result Block} next to their respective \textit{Exploration Block}.
+Based on these inputs, the system generates four suggestions, shown as text or images depending on the property type.
+Technical details for generating suggestions are presented in Section~\ref{sec:tech1}.
+Users can delete undesired suggestions or request similar or more distant suggestions, and the system updates exploration direction based on each user action.
+The images generated from each suggestion appear in a \textit{Result Block} next to its corresponding \textit{Exploration Block}.

-Each \textit{Exploration Block}, along with its settings and outcomes, is stored and summarized in the left panel, allowing users to track their exploration process.
-These stored blocks can also be reused for further exploration, which will be described in Section~\ref{sec:reuse}.
+Each \textit{Exploration Block}, along with its parameters and outcomes, is stored and summarized in the left panel.
+These stored blocks can later be reused for further exploration, as described in Section~\ref{sec:reuse}.

-\begin{block} \username{} decides to begin with the ``Mascot's Entity'' property and creates an \textit{Exploration Block} on the canvas. \username{} inputs `Street Musician' as his initial direction and sets the typicality level to 5, as he wants to explore broadly and discover unexpected directions in this first round of ideation.
-As a result, the system generates creative suggestions such as `Ukulele Dog' and `Ticketing Cyborg.' \username{} refines the suggestions by removing irrelevant ones and getting more suggestions related to the ones he likes.
-Then, he reviews the images generated in the \textit{Result Block}. \end{block}
+\begin{block} \username{} begins by exploring ``Mascot's Entity'' and creates an \textit{Exploration Block} for this property.
+He enters `Street Musician' as the initial direction and sets the typicality level to 5 to explore broadly and discover unexpected ideas.
+The system generates suggestions such as `Ukulele Dog' and `Ticketing Robot' (left side of Figure~\ref{fig:feature1}). \username{} refines the direction by removing irrelevant ones and getting more suggestions around preferred ones.
+He then reviews the images generated in the \textit{Result Block}. \end{block}

+In addition to manually entering a keyword, users can receive system-generated direction recommendations, which draw on the user's prior exploration history and the current context (i.e., connected blocks and property type).
+Using GPT-4o, the system provides both familiar and novel directions.